ahmethakanyildiz/socialease/README.md

 Added deleteUser function.</br>
 The evaluateReport function was able to ban the reported user.
 I changed it to delete instead of ban.
 So when a user is reported and banned, his account is deleted.</br>
 Some visual improvements have been made.</br></br>
 Initially, I was planning to make this project better by updating it from time to time.
 But I realized that this would take a lot of time.
 Instead of refactoring this project, I decided to reengineer it.
-I will reengineer this project using MERN stack technology.
+I will reengineer this project using MEAN stack technology.
 If we look at the final state of the project in general:</br>
 All functions work smoothly.</br>
 Satisfactory in terms of user interface.</br>
 It contains some bugs.</br>